ocdladefense/lib-drag-drop-upload/README.md

 To do:
-1. The dragDrop.js file should really be a class.
-2. The library should have an "app.js" file that instanciates that class.
-3. The dropzone should be highlighted when a file is dragged over it.
+1. The dropzone should be highlighted when a file is dragged over it.
-4. The form element should be created dynamically in the dragDrop.js file.
-5. Figure out why the files are not being uploaded.
+2. Figure out why the files are not being uploaded.
-6. Figur3e out why the method on the request is "GET".
+3. Figur3e out why the method on the request is "GET".
 It should be "POST".
-7. Need to make sure everything is really well documented/commented.
-8. After everything is working, push to main, and tag a version 1.0.
+4. After everything is working, push to main, and tag a version 1.0.

 ### So far this library is dependant on this being in the page:  Gonna reduce that to no dependencies though.

 ```